-I thought the kids might want to unwind a bit after a full day of schooling, so I decided to let them draw whatever they felt like today.
+Thinking the kids might want to unwind a bit after a full day of schooling, we decided to keep things loose and let everyone’s imaginations run wild.
 The results were very interesting.
-In addition to the samples above, I saw sketches of forests full of trees for wild animals to live in, human portraits, graffiti-style fonts, Christmas-themed decorations, Anime-style people, 3D cityscapes and lots and lots of BIG eyes!
+In addition to the samples above, there were sketches of forests full of trees and wild animals, human portraits, graffiti-style fonts, Christmas-themed decorations, Anime-style people, 3D cityscapes and a LOT of BIG eyes!

-Having brought a mixture of materials from my own art-studio for the kids to use, I spread an assortment of different coloured paper and card over a large table and tipped a basket of coloured pencils, pens and crayons for everyone to dip into.
-I feel like you can only really see what’s available to choose from when its all laid out in plain view and found it quite amusing to hear the gasps as the colours clattered and rolled out onto the table.
+I laid out an assortment of different coloured paper and card and tipped a basket of coloured pencils, pens and crayons for everyone to dip into.
+The gasps as the colours clattered and rolled out onto the table were quite amusing.

-From time to time I asked the kids at each table to put in requests for a “board drawing” whereby I was able to demonstrate methods of drawing pandas and cute pikachu characters.
-Some wanted tips on how to “fix” the things they saw as being “wrong” with their own drawings, so I helped them find ways of learning to recognise the specific areas of their work that they loved as well as those they weren’t so happy with and how to approach the sketching stage differently second time round.
+From time to time I received requests for “board drawings”.
+Using the whiteboard proved to be a great way to demonstrate different drawing technique, how to recognise areas of their work that they loved, as well as those they weren’t so happy with and lastly, how to approach the sketching stage differently second time round.

-All in all it was a lovely way to spend time and the only shame is that the hour goes by so fast!
+All in all it was a lovely way to spend time in the company of other artists, and the only shame is that the hour goes by so fast!